nichd147/sirius_2025/esp32s3/README.md

 # RGB-LED not working

-EGB-LED works on GPIO48.
+RGB-LED works on GPIO48.

-But it could be disabled (on replica for example YD-ESP32-23 2022-V1.3)
+But it might be disabled (on replica; for example YD-ESP32-23 2022-V1.3)

 ![alt text](image-1.png)